Medical expert of the article

 Blood supply: pterygoid branches of the maxillary artery.

-The lateral pterygoid muscle (m.pterygoideus lateralis) - a thick, short muscle, begins with two heads - the upper and lower.
-The upper head begins on the maxillary surface and the transverse crest of the large wing of the sphenoid bone, the lower head - on the outer surface of the lateral plate of the pterygoid process of the same bone.
-The bunches of the two muscle heads, converging, are guided posteriorly and laterally and are attached to the anterior surface of the neck of the lower jaw, to the joint capsule of the temporomandibular joint and to the intraarticular disk.
+The lateral pterygoid muscle (m.pterygoideus lateralis) is a thick, short muscle that begins with two heads - upper and lower.
+The upper head begins on the maxillary surface and the infratemporal crest of the greater wing of the sphenoid bone, the lower head - on the outer surface of the lateral plate of the pterygoid process of the same bone.
+The bundles of both heads of the muscle, converging, are directed backward and laterally and are attached to the anterior surface of the neck of the lower jaw, to the articular capsule of the temporomandibular joint and to the intraarticular disk.

-Function: with bilateral contraction of the muscle, the lower jaw extends forward, pulls forward the joint capsule and the intraarticular disk of the temporomandibular joint.
-With one-sided cutting, shifts the lower jaw in the opposite direction.
+Function: With bilateral contraction of the muscle, the lower jaw moves forward, pulling the joint capsule and intra-articular disc of the temporomandibular joint forward.
+With unilateral contraction, it moves the lower jaw to the opposite side.

 Innervation: trigeminal nerve (V).